krenalis/krenalis/doc/src/sources/json.md

 # JSON data source

-The JSON data source allows you to read user data from a JSON file, which you can then unify into users within Meergo.
+The JSON data source allows you to import user data from a JSON file, which you can then unify into users within Meergo.

 > Before adding a JSON data source, ensure that you have configured a storage data source such as HTTP, S3, or SFTP.
 If you haven’t set up a storage source yet, please do so before proceeding with the JSON file import.